vanderbilt-redcap/cat_mh/README.md

 To do so, go to the "External Modules" page and click "Configure" for the CAT-MH module.
 You can select any number of tests for a sequence and select whether the interviewee should see the results at the end of their test.
 You may enable/disable the provider email feature here.
 You may also specify scheduled invitation and reminder email subject and body texts here.
 The module will replace`[interview-links]` and `[interview-urls]` with the actual patient-specific interview link/URLs at the time the emails are sent.

+You may also configure the module to automatically invite participants who complete a selected survey to continue to their first scheduled interview.

+Finally, you can specify any number of 'filter fields'.
+These fields will prevent the module from sending invite/reminder emails to participants if the given field is empty for the patient's associated record.

 ##### Alternate Labels
 You may also configure an alternate label for any sequence.
 This alternate label will be shown as the test name to the participant during the interview.